Plain-Language Explainer

 |---|---|---|

-complex_content | The text to simplify | A technical spec, a policy document section, a medical consent form, a legal clause |
+complex_content | The text to simplify, ideally with enough surrounding context to preserve meaning | a technical spec section, a policy document excerpt, a medical consent form, a legal clause |

-target_reading_level | The literacy level to aim for | "8th grade", "non-specialist professional", "patient with no medical background", "general public" |
+target_reading_level | The literacy level or communication standard to aim for | "8th grade", "non-specialist professional", "patient with no medical background", "general public" |

-audience_background | What the audience already knows | "Patients who understand what a clinical trial is but have no statistics training", "Employees who know the product but not the engineering" |
+audience_background | What the audience already knows and what they do not | "Patients who understand what a clinical trial is but have no statistics training", "Employees who know the product but not the engineering" |

 Tips & Variations